 Looking at the camera and pricing data, Samsung did a great job balancing all these phones’ Performance/Price ratio.
 They are all exceptionally well positioned in their respective price segments of sub-$700, sub-$600, and sub-$300, respectively.
 More on that when we start publishing our OEM-specific rankings later this week.

-Lastly, about Samsung, the Uber HW Camera score of the Samsung Galaxy A11 dropped to 81 after our automated check algorithm spotted an inconsistency.
+Lastly, about Samsung, the Camera HW score of the Samsung Galaxy A11 dropped to 81 after our automated check algorithm spotted an inconsistency.
 We were able to correct it after much research.

 With this latest update, we have now accurately ranked 146 mobile cameras based on hardware data we spent countless hours gathering and verifying to the best of our ability.